wizo06/japanese/docs/index.md

 One last point I would like to bring up is:

+???+ quote
-> "Language is highly specific in unpredictable ways"
+    "Language is highly specific in unpredictable ways" - Matt

 **I highly highly highly recommend watching this short video by Matt titled [Language isn't Math](https://youtu.be/y8JK8W8dBxk)**.
 (8m29s)